-Domain: E18 Physical Thing

-Range: E39 Actor
+E39 Actor Range:

 Superproperty of: E18 Physical Thing.
-P52 has current owner (is current owner of): E39 Actor
+P52 has current owner (is current owner of): E39 Actor an instance of E18 Physical Thing at some time.

-Quantification: many to many (0,n:0,n)

-Scope note: This property identifies the E39 Actor that is or has been the legal owner (i.e. title holder) of an instance of E18 Physical Thing at some time.
+Scope note: This property identifies the instance E39 Actor that was or has been the legal owner (i.e. title holder) of